PrincetonSystems/os-seminar/index.markdown

 reader, and systems researcher, by identifying this trade-off in various settings and thinking of ways to subsume it.

 ## Deliverables

 There is neither a midterm nor a final exam for this course.
+Instead, grades are based on participation in class discussions, reading annotations, and

 Each week we will read 2-4 papers from the systems literature.
+Many of these papers are dense with information.
+Understanding them in depth _requires_ reading _actively_.

-You are required to make 5 substantive annotations on each paper using Perusall by noon the day before class (you'll still be able to respond to each other after the deadline.
-Your annotations can be questions, summaries, or insights, but it's important to engage with the reading.
+To facilitate engagement, you are required to make 5 substantive annotations on each paper using Perusall by noon the day before class (you'll still be able to respond to each other after the deadline).
+An annotation can be a question, summary, or insight.
+You'll be able to see, and comment on, other students' annotations.
+Please do so (though you are not _required_ to comment in excess of your annotations)!

 In addition, each student (or in groups) must submit a final report and give a final presentation.
 You have a choice of either: